dhao1/dhao1.github.io/_tabs/about.md

 ## 👋 Who I Am

 I’m **HAO DU XIAO**, a self-organized living complex system, made in China.
-I’m many things: a learner, a builder, a listener, a question-asker.
+I’m many things: a learner, a builder, a listener, a question asker, and a problem solver.
 This site is part personal archive, part creative outlet, and part open door.

 ---